OleehyO/TexTeller/README.md

 ### Download Weights

+Download the model weights from [this link](https://huggingface.co/TonyLee1256/texteller_det/resolve/main/rtdetr_r50vd_6x_coco.onnx?download=true) and place them in `src/models/det_model/model`.

-Chinese and English document formula detection [[link](https://huggingface.co/TonyLee1256/texteller_det/resolve/main/rtdetr_r50vd_6x_coco.onnx?download=true)]: Trained on a total of 11,867 images, consisting of 3,415 images from Chinese textbooks (130+ layouts) and 8,272 images from the [IBEM dataset](https://zenodo.org/records/4757865).
+> TexTeller's formula detection model was trained on a total of 11,867 images, consisting of 3,415 images from Chinese textbooks (over 130 layouts) and 8,272 images from the [IBEM dataset](https://zenodo.org/records/4757865).

 ### Formula Detection